msramalho/ninja-challenge/README.md

 #### Initial [dumb] approach
  0. (You only need to submit the body of the function and the header given is: `function sequence(max){...}`)
  1. Notice that weird characters are representing names of variables (`ˠビ`) and names of functions (`ʹϡ`).
- 2. Replace all occurrences of each of these patterns with friendly characters, like letters from `a` to `q` and work from there... **this is not so simple ❗** if you analyse the code properly, you'll notice that, in certain points, the `length` property is used on functions (the number of bytes of that function when converted to text), which means that if `ʹϡ` is replaced by `a` then 3 bytes are lost and this leads to a function that does something else!!
+ 2. Replace all occurrences of each of these patterns with friendly characters, like letters from `a` to `q` and work from there... **❗this is not so simple❗** if you analyse the code properly, you'll notice that, in certain points, the `length` property is used on functions (the number of bytes of that function when converted to text), which means that if `ʹϡ` is replaced by `a` then 3 bytes are lost and this leads to a function that does something else!!
 However, if you replace carefully (respecting byte length) this will produce a more readable piece of code.
 (The same type of thing would happen if you tried to replace the `;;` by `;`)
  3. Next steps are essentially simplifying, here are some of the more obvious things:
     * replace function `length`s by their value
     * remove unused functions